Nicaragua's Ortega wins landslide re-election

 Ortega was elected president in 1984 at the height of the war but was voted out in 1990 and then spent 16 years in opposition before bouncing back to power.
 He had gradually toned down his radical rhetoric and styled himself as a devout Christian by the time he won the last election in late 2006.

-In a separate presidential vote, Guatemala elected another Cold War veteran on Sunday, but from the other side of the ideological divide: retired right-wing general Otto Perez.
+In a separate presidential election in Guatemala, voters elected another Cold War veteran on Sunday, but from the other side of the ideological divide: retired right-wing general Otto Perez.

 Since winning the 2006 election with just 38 percent support, Ortega has overseen economic improvements and cemented his hold on Nicaragua.
 About 57 percent of its people now live below the poverty line, down from 65.5 percent in 2005, according to government and World Bank statistics.